-Where concrete slabs are concerned, in many instances, a major influence upon the cost of producing a slab is the quality of the dye that is used.
+Unlike the natural stone slabs in the picture above, where concrete slabs are concerned, in many instances, a major influence upon the cost of producing them is the quality of the dye that is used.
 Less expensive dyes may not hold their colour for as long.
 They may also contain less aggregate, be thinner and be not as hard wearing or long lasting as you would have hoped.

 But consider this.
-Whether you choose the least or the most expensive slab, the preparation that is required, and therefore the cost for any job – is just the same.
+Whether you choose the least or the most expensive slab, the preparation that is required, and therefore the cost of that part for any job – is just the same.

-Which means that going up a notch in quality means only a slight percentage increase in the cost per square metre.
-Therefore, if you needed 100 slabs for the job, and the slab you would like is £1.35 more than the one you are going to settle for, the £135 extra cost is only a small percentage increase….
+Which means that going up a notch in quality means only a slight percentage increase in the cost per square Metre for the choice of slab.
+So, if you needed 100 slabs for the job, and the slab you would like is £1.35 more than the one you are going to settle for, the £135 extra cost is only a small percentage increase on the whole job ….
 Food for thought ?